 *Exact start time TBD

-Parshanut (Tuesday–Thursday, 2:00–6:00 p.m., Session II): Students will study the major medieval commentators on the Torah, including Rashi, Rashbam, Ibn Ezra, and Ramban.
+Parshanut (Tuesday–Thursday, 2:00–6:00 p.m., Session I): Students will study the major medieval commentators on the Torah, including Rashi, Rashbam, Ibn Ezra, and Ramban.
 This course will focus on sharpening language skills and learning to recognize interpretative cruxes and strategies.
 Faculty: TBD

 Advanced Halakhah (Tuesday–Thursday, 2:00 p.m.–6:00 p.m.): Fellows and other advanced students will study an area of Jewish law in depth, tracing it from its biblical or talmudic origins through medieval commentaries (rishonim), halakhic decisors (posekim), and responsa (teshuvot) through the present day.
 Attention will be paid to developing skills in reading post-talmudic literature, gaining sensitivity to changes in halakhic forms, and identifying the underlying issues at stake in the halakhic discussion.
-Faculty: William Friedman
+Faculty: Rabbi William Friedman

 Independent Learning Projects (Monday, 2:00–6:00 p.m. and Wednesday, 7:00–9:00 p.m.): Fellows will complete an independent research project into primary sources addressing a topic of their choice, culminating in shiurim that will be delivered to the entire group in the final week of the program.